jgallen23/markx/README.md

 ### markdown + syntax highlighting => html

-Markx is a command line tool for node.js to convert markdown and code into html.
+Markx is a command line tool for node.js to convert markdown and code blocks into html.
 It also has the ability to preview your markdown files live with auto refresh.

 ##Install